isomerpages/moe-bukittimahpri/_school-info/School Rules.md

 <ul><li><p align="justify">Students who are late more than 5 times in a term will be subjected to disciplinary consequences.</p></li></ul>
 <h5>3.
 Attire and Appearance</h5>
 <b>3.1 Uniform</b>
-<li><p align="justify">Students are to wear the prescribed school uniform and modifications to the uniform are not allowed.
-The first row depicts the formal school uniform and the second row, the PE attire.</p></li>
+<ul><li><p align="justify">Students are to wear the prescribed school uniform and modifications to the uniform are not allowed.
+The first row depicts the formal school uniform and the second row, the PE attire.</p></li></ul>

 <table width="600px" style="border:2px solid #0A0B30">
 <tbody><tr>